rpmuller/ePubs/WesternPhilosophy.md

 but this is awkward, and does not suggest an object suitable for religious veneration.
 Dean Inge uses "Spirit," which is perhaps

-1 Origen, who waa a contemporary of Plotinus and had the tame teacher to philosophy, taught that the Fiitt Pcnon waa auperior to the Second, and the Second to the Third, agreeing in (hit with Plotinua.
-But view wa* aubaequently declared heretical.

-1 Ftfth Ermtad, Fifth Tractate, chap.
-12.

 3'*